paulwexler/opinions/on_coding/README.md

 What, how, why.

-Of these "why" is the most important, and "how" the least.
+Of these, "why" is the most important, and "how" the least.
 In a language as expressive as Python, the "how" is the code itself.
 It is rare to need in-line comments in Python.
 In other words you seldom need a "how" for the "how".